-1. Complexity — designing the business to scale is vital.
+Designing the business to scale is vital.
 Once your business starts to scale, it can become complex, bureaucratic, and administrative; resulting in duplicating efforts, and a lack of coordination and control.

-2. Scaling Shifts Your Team’s Focus — Objectives are routinely confused with tasks and initiatives.
+Objectives are routinely confused with tasks and initiatives.
 You’re not always going to be able to move as quickly or as aggressively as you’d planned.
 Long planning cycles often don’t allow for fast-changing hypotheses to be incorporated, such as avoiding growth that comes at the cost of the existing customers’ experience.

-3. Alignment in a growing team — within small teams aligning with everyone over a zoom call, cup of coffee, or lunch is so very convenient.
+Within small teams aligning with everyone over a zoom call, cup of coffee, or lunch is so very convenient.
 However, as the team expands, keeping everyone in the loop becomes tricky.
 The key challenge is creating company-wide transparency while avoiding information overload.

-4. Maintaining culture — in a small startup it’s easy to organise a get-together over beers or coffee.
+In a small startup it’s easy to organise a get-together over beers or coffee.
 But with growth and rapid hiring — keeping a consistent company culture becomes more difficult; it’s easy to lose the values that the founders envisioned.
 Defining the culture and implementing this across the board will help to limit how much change is felt internally.

-6. Cross-functional teams — moving from many individual contributors to teams is an essential aspect of scaling a startup.
+Moving from many individual contributors to teams is an essential aspect of scaling a startup.
 Teams produce more for less when they are working in a well-defined, well-understood process.

-7. Organisational chart — transparency across the organisation with clear roles, responsibilities, and reporting lines can’t be put on the back burner.
+Transparency across the organisation with clear roles, responsibilities, and reporting lines can’t be put on the back burner.

-8. Remote working — Scaling remote working is a challenge in the best of times let alone during a pandemic hit 2021, approaching company growth goals in a long-term fashion whilst incorporating a culture of remote working.
+Scaling remote working is a challenge in the best of times let alone during a pandemic hit 2021, approaching company growth goals in a long-term fashion whilst incorporating a culture of remote working.